 Overdrawing your account

 There may be times when you try to make a transaction but don’t have enough money in your account.
-This may trigger a payment honour or dishonour fee, so it’s important to know what these are and how to minimise the chance of incurring them.
+This may trigger a payment honour, so it’s important to know what these are and how to minimise the chance of incurring them.

 Preventing your account from overdrawing

-If your account is overdrawn, it’s important to top up your balance as soon as possible to avoid overdrawing it further, as you may incur multiple payment honour fees and interest may be charged on the negative balance.
+If your account is overdrawn, it’s important to top up your balance as soon as possible to avoid overdrawing it further.
+You may incur multiple payment honour fees and interest may be charged on the negative balance.